 The purpose is to see what chemicals are present in newly manufactured tire crumb rubber infill used in synthetic turf fields.

-We will use the results of this project to guide actions that will protect people from exposure to contaminants in the environment.
+We will use the results of this project to better understand the most relevant chemicals, exposures to those chemicals, and toxicity information available for those chemicals found in crumb rubber infill used in synthetic turf fields

 Why are you being asked to be in this project?